rikuar/Trial1/README.md

 # Trial1
-Learn how to play around in Git
+Learn how to play around in Git.
+Now I am trying to make and commit changes.